California’s Updated DUI Ignition Interlock Device Law

 Griffin Law Office

-Patrick Griffin is a defense attorney that specializes in criminal law.
-If you or someone you know is in need of consultation through a first offense DUI, do not hesitate to contact us with your questions.
+Patrick Griffin is a criminal defense attorney in San Diego.
+If you or someone you know is in need of consultation through a first offense DUI, do not hesitate to contact our San Diego DUI lawyers today with your questions.